csswizardry/csswizardry.github.com/_posts/2011-08-23-building-better-grid-systems.md

 This solves the problem, but it means the developer has to remember to add that class every time they construct a row of grids.

-Another problem is that if a programmer needs to dynamically display, say, a series of images in a grid system, they need to do some scripting to say 'if this is the _x_ column then add a class of `.end`'.
+Another problem is that if a programmer needs to dynamically display, say, a series of images in a grid system, they need to do some scripting to say 'if this is the <var>x</var> column then add a class of `.end`'.
 Not a massive overhead, but an overhead nonetheless.

 ### The other current solution